crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 ## Tips and tricks

-I have a few tips that work well for me that I think you should try out:
+I have a few tips that work well for me:

 ### 1. Automate your savings